 Apart from the two UK based tax and charges, you can see the the UAE (United Arab Emirates) only makes one charge and is clearly marked AE (Arab Emirates) - Further, the amount is quite modest compared to the demands of the UK.
-(TP is a UAE tax for "Passenger Safety and Security")
+Perhaps this is a good indicator of the state of an economy !

 Finally, just for fun (and another great contrast) below is listed a flight from London to Paris.
 I have listed applicable taxes above - work out what you are paying for and to whom:

-Finally, on the example to the right, notice the relationship between the fare and the taxes paid...
+In the example on the right, notice the relationship between the fare and the taxes paid...